barend/java-iban/docs/index.md

   * IBAN length for Burkina Faso (BF) changed to 26
   * Adds Central African Republic (CF), Chad (TD), Comoros (KM), Djibouti (DJ), Equatorial Guinea (GQ), Guinea-Bissau (GW), Honduras (HN), Morocco (MA), Niger (NE), Nicaragua (NI), Togo (TG)
+* New method `IBAN.isInSwiftRegistry()` indicates whether the IBAN country is listed in the SWIFT IBAN Registry
 * Factory methods in `IBAN` accept `CharSequence` instead of `String`
 * Upgrades to Java bytecode level 1.8.
 The 1.6 target was there to offer legacy Android support in 2015.
 This is no longer required in 2019.